 When you wait to cross the railroad passage, keep away from the tracks!
 A train is 50 cm wider from each side than the tracks.
 You don’t want to learn it from experience.

-When driving in a traffic jam never enter the railroad crossing if you don’t have enough space on the other side of the tracks.
-The railroad crossing gates can start closing in just a few seconds and you may end up being trapped between the closed gates.
+When driving in a traffic jam never enter the railway level crossing if you don’t have enough space on the other side of the tracks.
+The railway level crossing gates can start closing in just a few seconds and you may end up being trapped between the closed gates.

 Just because you saw one train leaving the crossing it doesn’t mean that another one is not coming.
 On a multi-track crossing you should always wait to make sure that there isn’t another train visible.